fansari-hub/farid-ansari-capstone/README.md

 ![screenshot](./janus-logo2.webp)

 ## OCT 22 - *** Submission Notes ****
-Please note that I have left the original project propsal further below with updated information about the release just below:
+Please note that I have left the original project proposal (see further below the document) and have updated this document with new information at the top.

 ## About JanusGPT

 Did you ever wonder what Thanos and Emperor Palpatine would discuss over a business lunch?
 How about a rap battle between Harry Potter and Spider-Man?

 Now you can!.....with JanusGPT